WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

      1. Return `null`.
  1. Get the value `v` of the first field.
  1. Let `u` be `ToJSValue(v)`.
- 1. If `u` does not have a `[[WebAssemblyDescriptorOptions]]` internal slot:
+ 1. If `u` is a JS object:
+     1. return `u`.
  1. Return `null`.
- 1. Return the prototype stored in `u`.

-> Note: it would also be good to ensure a `DescriptorOptions` is opaque and can
-> only be used once to avoid having to keep the configuration data live for the
-> lifetime of the custom descriptor.
-TODO.
+> Note: If we need to configure more than just the prototype
+> (e.g. own properties)
+> we could add a `WebAssembly.DescriptorOptions` object
+> that contains the prototype and additional configuration.

 The only new capability required in the WebAssembly embedding interface is the ability to inspect a reference's heap type.